 11-6-1: DEPARTMENT STANDARDS:

-Standards for design, construction specifications and inspection of street improvements, curbs, gutters, sidewalks, storm drainage, flood control facilities, water distribution, fire hydrants and sewage disposal shall be prepared by the town engineer.
+Standards for design, construction specifications and inspection of street improvements, curbs, gutters, sidewalks, storm drainage, flood control facilities, water distribution, fire hydrants and sewage disposal shall be prepared by the Town engineer.
 All such standards shall be in conformance with the standards adopted by applicable state and federal regulatory agencies.
 All subdividers shall comply with the established standards provided they have been approved by the Clarkston Town Council.
 (Ord.
 22-06, 8-16-2022)

 11-6-2: SUBDIVISION IMPROVEMENT PLANS:

-A. Subdivider shall be required to construct and install all public improvements required by this Title and the Clarkston Town Manual of Design and Construction Standards as a condition of approval of the subdivision.
+Subdivider shall be required to construct and install all public improvements required by this Title and the Clarkston Town Manual of Design and Construction Standards as a condition of approval of the subdivision.

-B. Construction plans and specifications for all proposed improvements shall be prepared by a professional engineer, licensed by the state of Utah, to provide the design services for the improvement being constructed.
+Construction plans and specifications for all proposed improvements shall be prepared by a professional engineer, licensed by the state of Utah, to provide the design services for the improvement being constructed.
 Construction plans shall conform to the standards contained in the most current version of the Clarkston Town Manual of Design and Construction Standards.
 It is incumbent on the design engineer to fully familiarize themselves with the most current version of the Clarkston Town Manual of Design and Construction Standards, and prepare plans and plats accordingly.
-If, upon initial review, the town engineer deems the construction plans or plat to be deficient or incomplete, the plans will be returned to the subdivider/design engineer for revisions.
-The town will not design the development or project through the "redline" process.
+If, upon initial review, the Town engineer deems the construction plans or plat to be deficient or incomplete, the plans will be returned to the subdivider/design engineer for revisions.
+The Town will not design the development or project through the "redline" process.
 (Ord.
 22-06, 8-16-2022)

 11-6-3: CULINARY WATER:

 All subdivisions shall provide a culinary water distribution system.
 Standards for design are contained in the most current version of the Clarkston Town Manual of Design and Construction Standards.
-Such systems shall be in accordance with town standards and subject to the approval of the Town engineer.
+Such systems shall be in accordance with Town standards and subject to the approval of the Town engineer.
 (Ord.
 22-06, 8-16-2022)

 11-6-4: STORM DRAINAGE: